 Hopkinton may be best known for being the start of the Boston Marathon, but it’s also home to the terrific Hopkinton State Park.
 There are two designated swimming areas that are monitored by lifeguards and the Main Area waterfront has an accessible ramp, so anyone can use the facilities.
 The state park also has ample spots for picnicking and trails for exploring.
 Daily parking fees of $8 for Massachusetts vehicles and $15 for out-of-state cars apply.

 The water and beaches are super-clean at Houghton's Pond.
 Photo by cathgarn via Instagram

 Morses Pond is a bit of a hidden gem in the local freshwater swimming scene.
 But it’s one that’s well worth adding to your list of places to head when the temperature rises.
 There’s a roped-off swimming area that’s monitored by lifeguards, plus a playground, picnic, and barbecue areas, and even an ice cream truck that makes regular visits.
+There are also canoes, kayaks, and paddle boards for rent if you're feeling adventurous.
 You can buy a season pass or one-day pass, depending on how often you plan to swim.

 The Mystic Lakes—Arlington, Medford, Winchester

 While the western shore of the Mystic Lakes is occupied by private homes, the eastern shore is open to the public.
 The most popular spot for freshwater swimming in the lakes is at Shannon Beach, where you’ll also find a playground, trails, and bathrooms.
 There are sometimes lifeguards on duty, and locals rave about the free parking.